ModelDriven/fUML-Reference-Implementation/org.modeldriven.fuml/README.md

 The implementation build requires the following to be installed:

-* Oracle Java Version 8 or above - see http://java.oracle.com/
+* Java Version 8 or 11 – see [http://java.oracle.com/downloads](http://java.oracle.com/downloads) or [https://adoptium.net/temurin/releases](http://java.oracle.com/downloads)
-* Apache Maven Version 2.2 or above - see http://maven.apache.org/
+* Apache Maven Version 2.2 or above – see http://maven.apache.org/

 To build from the command line: